Owmacohe/Descant/README.md

 - **Descant Actors**
   - **Descant Actors** can be created by right clicking, and selecting `Create/Descant Actor`.
   - **Descant Actors** can be edited by right clicking on a `Descant Actor` file, and selecting `Edit Descant Actor`.
+- **Descant Logs** don't need to be crated or modified manually by the player at all.
+A single `DescantLogData` file exists in the `Descant/Resources` folder.
+Please don't delete it!

 ## Usage
 - **Descant Graphs**
-  1. The **Descant Graph Editor** can be opened with `Tools/Descant/Descant Graph Editor` or by creating/editing a **Descant Graph** file.
+  1. The **Descant Graph Editor** can be opened with `Tools/Descant/Graph Editor` or by creating/editing a **Descant Graph** file.
-  1. Use middle-click to pan around in the editor.
+  2. Use middle-click to pan around in the editor.
-  1. New nodes can be created by right-clicking within the grid.
+  3. New nodes can be created by right-clicking within the grid.
-  1. Connections between nodes can be created by left-clicking on nodes’ ports, and dragging to create a connection line to another port.
+  4. Connections between nodes can be created by left-clicking on nodes’ ports, and dragging to create a connection line to another port.
-  1. `ChoiceNode`s represent player choices at certain moments within the dialogue, and `ResponseNode`s represent the NPC’s responses or statements.
+  5. `ChoiceNode`s represent player choices at certain moments within the dialogue, and `ResponseNode`s represent the NPC’s responses or statements.
-  1. If you want to have a `DescantActor`’s statistic show up within a `ChoiceNode` or `ResponseNode`'s text, write `{actor_name:statistic_name}`, and **Descant** will inject the statistic right into it. *(see the below for more info on `DescantActor`s)*.
+  6. If you want to have a `DescantActor`’s statistic show up within a `ChoiceNode` or `ResponseNode`'s text, write `{actor_name:statistic_name}`, and **Descant** will inject the statistic right into it. *(see the below for more info on `DescantActor`s)*.
-  1. The `StartNode` represents the place where a given dialogue begins, and `EndNode`s represent where it can end.
+  7. The `StartNode` represents the place where a given dialogue begins, and `EndNode`s represent where it can end.
-  1. More complex functionality can be added to nodes by adding `Components` (see the [Component documentation](https://omch.tech/descant) for more info on each default component, as well as how to write your own).
+  8. More complex functionality can be added to nodes by adding `Components` (see the [Component documentation](https://omch.tech/descant) for more info on each default component, as well as how to write your own).
 - **Descant Actors**
   1. The **Descant Actor Editor** can be opened with `Tools/Descant/Descant Actor Editor` or by creating/editing a **Descant Actor** file.
   2. New **Statistics**, **Topics**, and **Relationships** can be added with their respective **Add** buttons.